 In New Voices we look at what is stopping new faces from standing for election in Wales.

-The sad truth is that nearly 20 years after devolution the majority of people in Wales still don’t vote in Welsh elections, be that local or Assembly elections.
 While turnout for General Elections is comparatively high in Wales, there is a huge gap in those that vote in local and UK wide elections.

 While turnout isn’t the only indicator of how healthy a democracy is, it’s certainly a good place to start.
 Yet, this does only offer a small picture of how people really feel about politics.